iFaceless/beanstalkc-rust/README.md

 # Features

-1. Easy to use
+1. Easy to use.
-1. Support custom connection timeout
+1. Support custom connection timeout.
-1. Support all the commands defined in the [protocol.txt](https://github.com/beanstalkd/beanstalkd/blob/master/doc/protocol.txt)
+1. Support all the commands defined in the [protocol.txt](https://github.com/beanstalkd/beanstalkd/blob/master/doc/protocol.txt).
+1. Well documented.

 # Documentation